Academic Senate

 Section 1:

-When the College is in session, the Senate will meet an average of twice monthly.
+When the College is in session, the Senate will meet twice monthly whenever possible.

 Section 2: